 Introduction

 On December 8th 1995, at the age of 44, French journalist Jean-Dominique Bauby had a massive stroke which put him into a coma of several weeks.
 He regained consciousness at the end of January 1996 in a bed in a hospital in Berck-sur-Mer and in the summer of that same year he wrote a powerful autopathographical memoir.
-The resulting text, Le Scaphandre et le papillon uses a patchwork of 29 vignettes which combine reflections on his current situation and memories from his “première vie” to create an evocative and moving depiction of Bauby’s shift in subject-position from ‘non-disabled’ to ‘disabled’.
+The resulting text, Le Scaphandre et le papillon, uses a patchwork of 29 vignettes which combine reflections on his current situation and memories from his “première vie” to create an evocative and moving depiction of Bauby’s shift in subject-position from ‘non-disabled’ to ‘disabled’.
 This article builds on work being done in the emerging discipline of Critical Disability Studies firstly to investigate how Bauby’s text subtly challenges outdated notions of disability, and secondly to offer an innovative way of reading first-person accounts of disabled selfhood which celebrates the creative and intellectual potential of disability.

 In her critical-disability-studies-inflected reading of Guy de Maupassant’s short story ‘L’Aveugle’, Catherine J. Kudlick offers a description of the outmoded, medical model of disability which most Angl0-American disability studies scholars and activists now reject: